 Guinea Fowl: The Complete Guide to Raising and Care

-If you are considering getting a flock of guinea fowl for your homestead, I highly recommend starting with keets.
+If you are considering getting a flock of guinea fowl for your homestead, I highly recommend starting with day old keets.
 What’s a keet?
 Simply the name of a baby guinea!

 Getting Started with Guinea Keets

 Raising guinea keets isn’t too hard, and if you have raised baby chicks or ducklings you are likely to know the drill.